Bibliotheca universalis

-Bibliotheca universalis (1545–49) was the first truly comprehensive "universal" listing of all the books of the first century of printing.
+Bibliotheca universalis (1545–1549) was the first truly comprehensive "universal" listing of all the books of the first century of printing.
 It was an alphabetical bibliography that listed all the known books printed in Latin, Greek, or Hebrew.
+It listed 10,000 titles by 1,800 authors.

 Bibliotheca (1545)

 The Swiss scholar Conrad Gessner started to compile his extensive work on Bibliotheca universalis at the age of 25.
 He first visited as many of the Italian and German libraries as he could find.
 His motivation was partly a fear of the loss of precious manuscripts, such as the destruction of the library at Buda, by the Turks in 1526.
 He described the project in its title, as involving works "extant and not, ancient and more recent down to the present day, learned and not, published and hiding in libraries".
 He published the completed work in 1545 in Zurich, after some four years of research.
 At the time, he wrote "In truth I rejoice and thank God because I have finally gotten out of the labyrinth in which I was trapped for almost three years".
 It included his own bio-bibliography.
 Bibliotheca universalis was the first modern bibliography of importance published since the invention of printing, and through it, Gessner became known as the "father of bibliography."